 - 1. Click Organizations

 - 2. Click the organization name

 - 3. Click Add relay setting

 - 4. Enter the IP address in the Hostname field

 - 5. Ensure the Enabled checkbox is checked

+- 6. Enter a description in the Description field

+- 7. Enter Probable spam score and Definite spam score values if you do not want to use the defaults

+- 8. Select the What to do with probable spam and What to do with definite spam actions

-- 6. Click Add settings
+- 9. Click Add settings